rhblind/rhblind.github.io/content/posts/config.md

 ## Introduction {#introduction}

-Since everybody seems to be writing literate Emacs configs these days, I'm not going to be any worse!
+Since everybody seems to be writing literate Emacs configs these days, I wanted to give it a spin as well.
 I'm not really very proficient on `elisp`, so this config is mostly a collection of code I've stolen from others.

-I've been using a lots of different coding environments over the years, but they all seems to be missing some kind of crucial functionality.
-In my opinion Emacs is far from perfect, it just sucks a bit less than the others :)

-I have always been using Vim for quick edits of random files, and are really fond of modal editing.
-So when I decided to learn using Emacs, I was looking for a way to continue doing so.
-That lead me to the [Spacemacs](https://www.spacemacs.org/) distribution, which I was quite happy with for some time.
-However, I kept reading about this [Doom Emacs](https://github.com/doomemacs/doomemacs) that claimed to have an easier configuration scheme, faster startup times, and a lot of other good stuff.
-So, one day I decided to give it a try (I don't regret it).

-Lastly, since this document literally is my Emacs configuration, at times it may contain code that is a work in progress, silly comments, `TODO` and `FIXME` comments and so on.
+Since this document literally is my Emacs configuration, at times it may contain code that is a work in progress, silly comments, `TODO` and `FIXMEs` and so on.

 ## References {#references}